NW91/liri-node-app/README.md

 # liri-node-app

+A command line node application that takes in 4 commands, searches for the data, and then gives you something back.
+(Shown below in screen shots)

 Create and use a standard GitHub repository.
 As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
 This time you'll need to include screenshots, a GIF, and/or a video showing us that you have the app working with no bugs.
 You can include these screenshots/GIFs or a link to a video in a README.md file.